 Testing is nothing less than a second round of empathy.
 When you have your solution with you, and you hand it over.
-You should have your interview questions prepared, “how they like your solution, is there anything they would like to add?”.
+You should have your interview questions prepared, “how do they like your solution, is there anything they would like to add?”.
 Even during this phase, alterations and refinements are made to achieve the best version of the solution.

 To summarize, the design thinking process is flexible.
 Curiosity brings the best solutions.
-Putting emphasis on delivering solutions based on how real users think, feel, behave, and accurately follow this process gives the smoothest solution w.r.t.
-User experience.
+Putting emphasis on delivering solutions based on how real users think, feel, behave, and accurately follow this process gives the smoothest solution w.r.t. user experience.

 We at Affle mTraction Enterprise grasp your design challenges and ideate a personalized experience to solve complex business problems and provide mobile app development consultation.
 Connect with our team at email@example.com for a quick UI/UX design consultation.

 Everyone wants to create appealing and top selling mobile apps that will empower…Read More

 Responsive design trends have been changing day by day.
 Now it’s all about…Read More